Maine prison program pairs residents with puppies

 "Just having the dogs around in general changes the attitude of people in here," Harvey said. "[It] gives them a purpose.
 It gives them something to do.
 It keeps them busy."

-Harvey said he has noticed a difference since the program began — and he said once prison residents start participating, "They're glued".
+Harvey said he has noticed a difference since the program began.
+Once prison residents start participating, he said, "they're glued."

 "Guys went from being in trouble all the time to outside throwing a ball, laughing, smiling.
 It’s been a huge attitude change and shift in some of these guys," Harvey said.

 "It’s giving me a lot of motivation.
 Now, I’m in college.
 Never did I think I was going to get into college.
-It has helped push me to want to do better," Cory Bennett, who has been at the Maine State Prison since 2017, and whose earliest possible release date is undetermined, said.
+It has helped push me to want to do better," resident Cory Bennett said.

+Bennett has been at the Maine State Prison since 2017, and his earliest possible release date is undetermined.

-Bennett said he has been taking part in this program for almost five years, but the dog he is currently working with, Brady, is the one he has bonded with the most.
+Bennett said he has been taking part in this program for nearly five years, but the dog he is working with, Brady, is the one he has bonded with the most.

 "This is hands-down the dog that I’ve got the biggest, deepest connection with," Bennet said.
 "I kind of feel like he’s a lot like me."